Photorealistic Afterglow PCB

 See the edit below for more about problems with permissions.

-I want to install math::statistics, so
+I want to install math::statistics

 # teacup install math::statistics